Strong chiral optical force for small chiral molecules based on electric-dipole interactions, inspired by the asymmetrical hydrozoan $\textit{Velella velella}$: Numerical results

 Most chiroptical phenomena rely on weak magnetic-dipole and electric-quadrupole interactions \cite{Lough02a, Barron04a}.
 We emphasise here that our chiral optical force can be orders of magnitude stronger than other chiral optical forces proposed to date because it is based instead on electric-dipole interactions at leading order.

-Other chiroptical phenomena based on electric-dipole interactions at leading order include second-order nonlinear sum- and difference-frequency generation \cite{Giordmaine65a, Rentzepis66a}, photoelectron circular dichroism \cite{Ritchie76a, Bowering01a}, second-harmonic generation circular dichroism from chiral surfaces \cite{Petralli-Mallow93a, Byers94a}, Rayleigh and Raman optical activity from chiral surfaces \cite{Hecht94a}, Coulomb-explosion imaging \cite{Kitamura01a, Pitzer13a, Herwig13a}, chiral microwave three-wave mixing \cite{Hirota12a, Nafie13a, Patterson13a}, photoexcitation circular dichroism and photoexcitation-induced electron circular dichroism \cite{Beaulieu18a}, and anomalous circularly polarized light emission \cite{Wan23a}.
+Other chiroptical phenomena based on electric-dipole interactions at leading order include second-order nonlinear sum- and difference-frequency generation \cite{Giordmaine65a, Rentzepis66a} and extensions thereof using a static electric field \cite{Buckingham98a, Fischer03a}, photoelectron circular dichroism \cite{Ritchie76a, Bowering01a}, second-harmonic generation circular dichroism from chiral surfaces \cite{Petralli-Mallow93a, Byers94a}, Rayleigh and Raman optical activity from chiral surfaces \cite{Hecht94a}, Coulomb-explosion imaging \cite{Kitamura01a, Pitzer13a, Herwig13a}, chiral microwave three-wave mixing \cite{Hirota12a, Nafie13a, Patterson13a}, photoexcitation circular dichroism and photoexcitation-induced electron circular dichroism \cite{Beaulieu18a}, chiral high harmonic generation in the electric-dipole approximation \cite{Ayuso19a, Ayuso22a}, ultrafast optical rotation \cite{Ayuso21a}, and anomalous circularly polarized light emission \cite{Wan23a}.
 Our chiral optical force has elements in common with many of these, in particular its crucial dependence on orientational effects and its nonlinear character.
+For an incisive perspective on the current ``electric-dipole revolution in chiral measurements'', see \cite{Ayuso22b}.